tigerbeetle/tigerbeetle/docs/TIGER_STYLE.md

 * Don't overload names with multiple meanings that are context-dependent.
 For example, TigerBeetle has a feature called *pending transfers* where a pending transfer can be subsequently *posted* or *voided*.
 At first, we called them *two-phase commit transfers*, but this overloaded the *two-phase commit* terminology that was used in our consensus protocol, causing confusion.

 * Think of how names will be used outside the code, in documentation or communication.
 For example, a noun is often a better descriptor than an adjective or present participle, because a noun can be directly used in correspondence without having to be rephrased.
 Compare `replica.pipeline` vs `replica.preparing`.
 The former can be used directly as a section header in a document or conversation, whereas the latter must be clarified.
+Noun names compose more clearly for derived identifiers, e.g. `config.pipeline_max`.

 * **Write descriptive commit messages** that inform and delight the reader, because your commit messages are being read.